hx-lang/hx/README.md

-# FX: an effect handler-oriented programming language
+# HX: an effect handler-oriented programming language

-FX (pronounced /ˌef ˈeks/) is a programming language designed for *effect handler-oriented programming*, which is a programming paradigm in which programs are syntax whose semantics are compartmentalised into a collection of effect handlers.
+HX (pronounced /heks/) is a programming language designed for *effect handler-oriented programming*, which is a programming paradigm in which programs are syntax whose semantics are compartmentalised into a collection of effect handlers.
 The separation of syntax and